Drabble/TWEB-Labo2-Poll/README.md

 ### Feature 2 : Room creation

-After clicking on the "Create new room button", the Room creation page is displayed.
-It consits of a form allowing the user to fill in the room's name along with a "Temporary" check box to determine if the room should be temporary or persistent.
+After clicking on the **Create new room** button, the Room creation page is displayed.
+It consits of a form allowing the user to fill in the room's name along with a **Temporary** check box to determine if the room should be temporary or persistent.

 ![Preview Room Creation](images/preview_room_create.png)